emmabeynon/github-trello-poster/README.md

 **29/04/16**
 - Added Dotenv gem to maintain secret keys
-- Created tests to authenticate API, fetch alphagov repos
+- Created tests to authenticate API, fetch alphagov repos and fetch pull requests
 - Created GitHubPrScraper class to manage interaction with GithHub API

+**05/05/16**
+- Fixed Octokit pagination so that all repos are retrieved
+- Set up Travis CI

 #### Next:
 - Mock Github API